otiv33/arso_app/README.md

 # Unofficial ARSO weather app

-Unofficial ARSO weather app was created for as a university project for mobile development.
-The project was much inspired by the already existing (blue) ARSO weather application which can be found under (https://vreme.arso.gov.si/).
+Unofficial ARSO weather app was created as a university project for mobile development.
+The project was inspired by the already existing (blue) ARSO weather application which can be found under (https://vreme.arso.gov.si/).
 The existing official ARSO website enables a PWA mobile application or shortcut to be installed on mobile devices.
 However that solution is quite slow and we wanted to create a faster native experience for android and iOS.<br>

 For now we managed to publish the application for Android on the Play store: [Link to the app](https://play.google.com/store/apps/details?id=com.vitoabeln.arsovreme&pli=1).
 In the future we also want to publish the app for iOS when we get enought funding.